Zinho Vanheusden: Standard Liège

 On 28 June 2019, Standard Liège signed Vanheusden in a permanent deal for a reported €12.5 million fee, which surpassed Nicolae Stanciu's record as the most expensive purchase by a Belgium club.

 Return to Inter Milan

 On 13 July 2021, he returned to Inter Milan.

 Loan to Genoa

 On 20 July, he was sent on loan to Genoa.
-He made his Serie A debut on 21 August against Inter away at the Giuseppe Meazza in a 4–0 loss to his team.
+He made his Serie A debut on 21 August against Inter away, at the Giuseppe Meazza in a 4–0 loss to his team.

 Loan to AZ

 On 25 July 2022, Vanheusden was loaned by AZ in the Netherlands, with an option to buy.

+Loan to Standard Liège

+On 8 July 2023, he returned to Standard Liège for the upcoming season.

+Loan to KV Mechelen

+On 25 July 2024, he joined KV Mechelen for a season-long loan, with an option to buy.

+Marbella

+On 7 August 2025, Vanheusden joined Spanish side Marbella, signing a one-year contract.

 International career

 Vanheusden debuted with the Belgium national team in a 1–1 friendly draw with Ivory Coast on 8 October 2020.

 Personal life

 Vanheusden is named after the Brazilian footballer, Zinho after his performance at the 1994 FIFA World Cup.